Syed Nawab Ali Chowdhury: University of Dhaka

-On 9 June 2003, university syndicate decided to change the name of senate building to "Syed Nawab Ali Chowdhury Building".
+On 9 June 2003, university syndicate decided to name the senate building Syed Nawab Ali Chowdhury Building.

 Work for education

-Nawab Ali Chowdhury was the first Muslim minister of united Bengal.
+Chowdhury was the first Muslim minister of united Bengal.
 He was given the office of education minister because of his role in promoting education.
-He held this post till his death.
-He helped with land and money a total of 38 educational institutions.
-In 1910, he established high school "Nawab Institute" in Dhanbari, his own area.
-Besides he contributed to establish many other educational institute.
+He held this post until his death.
+He helped 38 educational institutions.
+In 1910, he established high school Nawab Institute in Dhanbari.
+He contributed to establish many other educational institutes.